vladradi/coub_backuper/README.md

                         URL of the channel, default is None' -j JSONFILE, --json=JSONFILE
-                        JSON file with coubs, default is None' -t TYPE, --type=TYPE  Type from from {coubs, reposts, all}, default is coubs -d DOWNLOADS, --downloads=DOWNLOADS
+                        JSON file with coubs, default is None' -t TYPE, --type=TYPE  Type from from {coubs, reposts, all}, default is all -d DOWNLOADS, --downloads=DOWNLOADS
                         Download folder for coubs
 ```